Restricted Access Area

 Buying or Possessing Alcohol

-In Idaho, it’s against the law for anyone under the age of 21 to buy any alcoholic beverages and you cannot possess alcohol, even if it’s in a sealed container.
+In Idaho, it’s against the law for anyone under the age of 21 to buy any alcoholic beverages and you cannot possess alcohol, even if it’s in a sealed contained.
 You are not even allowed to enter a bar without a lawful business purpose.

 Even if you are over 21, if you cannot provide identification to prove it, a clerk or bartender cannot sell you alcohol.
 However, if you are over 19, you may serve or dispense alcoholic beverages during your job at a place licensed to sell liquor.